cancel

 auto

-, the line assumes the default angle; that is, along the diagonal line of the content box. - If given an angle, the line is rotated by that angle clockwise w.r.t the y-axis.
+, the line assumes the default angle; that is, along the rising diagonal of the content box. - If given a function

 angle => angle

-, the line is rotated by the angle returned by that function.
+, the line is rotated, with respect to the y-axis, by the angle returned by that function.
 The function receives the default angle as its input.

 Default: auto